Thank you for reading our post, please rate this article at the end.

 - Allow 1 hour for every 3 miles and 15 minutes for every 500 feet of elevation.

-These formulations should be fairly intuitive to you – for example, if you cut elevation by half, then the time necessary is halved as well.
+These formulations should be fairly intuitive to you—for example, if you cut elevation by half, then the time necessary is also halved.

 Among other recent corrections that make the rule more precise are: